Visa information for Madrid

 Consult your local Spanish Embassy or Consulate about Spanish study visa requirements for your country at least 120 days prior to departure.

-Advise us of your nationality and your country’s specific study visa requirements, if any exist.
-Please note prior to granting a Spanish study visa, your local Spanish Embassy will require that we confirm that your program and accommodation fees have been paid in full.
+Advise us of your nationality and your country’s specific tourist visa requirements, if any exist.
+Please note prior to granting a Spanish visa, your local Spanish Embassy will require that we confirm that your program and accommodation fees have been paid in full.

-We will send you a Certificate of Enrollment (Study Visa Invitation letter) by email.
+We will send you a Certificate of Enrollment (Invitation letter) by email.

-This will be required by your local Spanish Embassy or Consulate prior to issuing a study visa.
-The document is evidence that you are enrolled in a course and will state your name, the course details, your accommodation details, the dates of study and confirmation of the amount paid for the course and accommodation fees.
+This will be required by your local Spanish Embassy or Consulate prior to issuing a visa.
+The document is evidence that you are enrolled in a program and will state your name, the program details, your accommodation details, the program dates and confirmation of the amount paid.
 It will be signed by our Madrid director.

 The application should be made at least three months before your departure date.